numberscope/frontscope/README.md

 way to do this.
 These include the following:

 1. `isValid`: a boolean that is used to determine if the visualizer is ready to draw.
-Generally this will remain false until the visualizer's `validate` method is called (see below).
+Generally this will be set automatically based on what you return from the `checkParameters` method (see below).
 2. `params`: The engine expects all visualizers to have parameters that can be set by the user, though these parameters can be empty.
-Use an array of `visualizerParamsSchema` objects.
+This `params` property is an object mapping parameter names to (plain) objects that satisfy the `ParamInterface` -- basically, they describe the parameter, giving whether it is required, how it should be labeled and presented in the UI, and so on.
 3. `seq`: A sequence object that implements the sequence interface.
 Usually, the way this is handled is to set `seq` to be an instance of the default sequence (`sequenceClassDefault`) upon creation, until the visualizer `initialize()`